Follow our free guide to form an LLC in Arizona

 Step 1: Register for Arizona State Taxes

 Arizona is one of the few states that does not require LLCs to pay a corporate or franchise tax/annual fee tax.
-Other taxes your Arizona LLC may need to pay include:
+Regardless of industry, all LLC members must pay state and federal income taxes on their earnings.

 - Transaction Privilege Tax